-Students wishing to re-enroll into a Behrend College major or pre-major after leaving under academic suspension or academic warning must prepare a written statement requesting re-enrollment.
+Students wishing to re-enroll into a Penn State Behrend major or pre-major after leaving under academic suspension or academic warning must prepare a written statement requesting re-enrollment.

 This statement should include:

-- Reflection on your past goals, on your original major plan, and on your performance;
+- Reflection on your past goals, your original major plan, and your performance;

 - Description of what you have accomplished while away from Penn State Behrend;